Find Affordable College Courses

 $43,498 Average Tuition & Fees

-Loyola University New Orleans landed the #10 spot in the 2023 rankings for the best value communication and journalism programs.
+With a ranking of #10, Loyola University New Orleans did quite well on this year’s best value schools for communication and journalism students.
 Loyola New Orleans is a small private not-for-profit school located in the large city of New Orleans.

 In-state tuition fees for undergraduate students at Loyola New Orleans are $43,498 per year.
 After completing their degree, communication and journalism graduates from Loyola New Orleans carry an average student debtload of $26,000.